RealOmerGal/Digital-envelope/README.md

 ### Back-end
 - Nestjs
 - Typeorm and PostgreSQL

 ### Infrastracture
-As this project is still in development, it runs on a local kubernetes cluster - the 3 deployments (client,server and db) are connected to Ingress-nginx load balancer It uses Skaffold.dev for automatic development pipline
+The project using Kubernetes for the infrastracture in the following form:
+ - Deployments and Services for the client and the server.
+ - An Ingress-Nginx Controller is connected to the two services and defines the routing rules between them
+ - A PostgreSQL Deployment, Service, ConfigMap and a PersistentVolume for the purposes of configuring, connecting to the server and persisting data.

 ## Future updates
-- First production version:
-    - Host the project on cloud provider
+   - Host the project on cloud provider as the first production version
-    - Set-up Ci\Cd pipeline
+   - Set-up ci\cd pipeline